yoyoberenguer/Water-Ripple-Effect/README.md

    (x - 1, y)         | numpy.roll(previous, +1, axis=1) |    right pass

    Result : Using numpy array manipulation is 300 times faster than method 1

+File ripple_effect_distortion.py to see texture distortion and ripple effect.

 _A multiprocessing method will be implemented soon for rendering the ripple effect with surface distortion on full screen with hopefully 60 fps._